FVannini-IT-Consultant/Devops/CKS/Minimise Microservice Vulnerabilities/Dynamic Admission Control.md

     sideEffects: None
 ```

-**A deployment and service need to be created for the webhook server**
+>[!Important] A deployment and service need to be created for the webhook server

 Pods that will run
 ```yaml
 securityContext:
    runAsNonRoot: false